 PDF Expert by Readdle ($10)

 If you have to read, edit, and possibly annotate PDFs, then this is the only app you need.
 It’s really easy to use and allows you to highlight text, fill in forms, create notes, and sign documents.
 You can even replace images and hide sensitive data.
-It also supports a bunch of different file formats, features integration with the major cloud services, and provides a handy review mode that lets you track changes in a similar fashion to Word.
+It also supports a bunch of different file formats, features integration with the major cloud services, and provides a handy review mode that lets you track changes similarly to Word.

 Chances are you’ve used Slack on your phone and desktop, and if you’re working hard on your iPad Pro, why not stay in communication with the rest of your team?
 While it’s great to see more of a conversation while in full-screen mode, Slack’s best use-case for the iPad Pro is its split-screen support, which makes it easier to keep in touch with your co-workers while simultaneously working on something else.
 It’s handy if a colleague sends you a document as well, since you can view it while continuing to message one another.